sargraph/sargraph.github.io/README.md

 + Currently the output is tested in the following OS: Linux (RHEL/SuSE/Ubuntu), AIX, Solaris
 + Planning to include other OS in future

+## How to run this offline
+- Clone/Download this repository
+- Optionally, setup database on mlab or localhost.
+Edit `.env.sample` file to `.env` and add your config.
+It will still work with out this step.
+- Run `npm install`
+- `npm start` to run or `npm run dev` to run nodemon
+- Enjoy!

 ## Website Links
 [SAR Chart](https://sarchart.dotsuresh.com)